Chocolate raspberry cupcakes are the epitome of indulgence, combining the deep richness of Chocolate with the bright, tangy freshness of raspberries.

 Instructions

-- In a medium bowl, whisk together the flour, cocoa powder, baking powder, baking soda, and salt until well combined.
+- In a medium bowl, sift together the all-purpose flour, cocoa powder, baking powder, baking soda, and salt.
+Set aside.

-- In a large mixing bowl, beat the butter and sugar with an electric mixer until light, pale, and fluffy, about 3-4 minutes.
+- In a large bowl, cream the softened butter and granulated sugar together with a mixer until light and fluffy.

-- Divide the batter evenly among the cupcake liners, filling each about two-thirds full.
+- Spoon the batter evenly into the prepared cupcake liners, filling each about two-thirds full.

 Nutritional Information